 - Nitro amino acids.

-- Taurine, an amino sulfonic acid -SO3CH2CH2NH3+ essential for cardiovascular function and often used as a dietary supplement in sport beverages and foodstuffs.
-It can be detected with high sensitivity and high specificity in the free, (soluble) state using a lithium buffer system.
+- Taurine, an amino sulfonic acid -SO3CH2CH2NH3+ essential for cardiovascular function and often used as a dietary supplement in sports beverages and foodstuffs.
+It can be detected with high sensitivity and high specificity in the free (soluble) state using a lithium buffer system.
 Being a strong acid, taurine elutes early in the chromatogram under these standard pH conditions.

 Specific considerations for amino acids sensitive to acid

-The initial step to analyse the amino acid composition of proteins using the described amino acid analysis method, is the hydrolysis of proteins to break them down to their individual amino acid building blocks.
+The initial step to analyse the amino acid composition of proteins using the described amino acid analysis method is the hydrolysis of proteins to break them down into their individual amino acid building blocks.
 This is done prior to the separation of amino acids by ion exchange chromatography and is achieved by treating proteins with hydrochloric acid for 24 hours at 110°C and in vacuo in order to reduce oxidative destruction.
 Although suitable for the majority of amino acids, under these conditions, certain amino acids that are sensitive to acid can be destroyed (tryptophan) or partially degraded (asparagine, glutamine and cysteine).
-It is still possible to accurately quantified them, however separate analyses or considerations must be taken.
+It is still possible to accurately quantified them.
+However, separate analyses or considerations must be taken.

 Asparagine and Glutamine

-Asparagine (Asp) and glutamine (Glu) bear amides in their side chains and are therefore are completely converted to their corresponding carboxylic acids during acid hydrolysis, forming aspartic acid (Asn) and glutamic acid (Gln) respectively.
-Both amino acids and their corresponding acids can be observed as separate compounds when analysed as free amino acids as no prior hydrolysis is required in that case.
+Asparagine (Asp) and glutamine (Glu) bear amides in their side chains and are, therefore, completely converted to their corresponding carboxylic acids during acid hydrolysis, forming aspartic acid (Asn) and glutamic acid (Gln), respectively.
+Both amino acids and their corresponding acids can be observed as separate compounds when analysed as free amino acids, as no prior hydrolysis is required in that case.
 The results are reported as the sums of Asp + Asn and Glu + Gln, often referred to as Asx and Glx.

 Cysteine and Cystine

-Cysteine is a sulphur containing amino acid.
-Its thiol group (-SH) readily oxidises forming either the dimer cystine (Cys-Cys) or disulphide bridges (-S-S-) between two cysteine residues in proteins.
-Cystine is unstable to the conditions used in the normal acid hydrolysis and recoveries are usually low.
+Cysteine is a sulphur-containing amino acid.
+Its thiol group (-SH) readily oxidised, forming either the dimer cystine (Cys-Cys) or disulphide bridges (-S-S-) between two cysteine residues in proteins.
+Cystine is unstable to the conditions used in normal acid hydrolysis, and recoveries are usually low.
 It is therefore oxidised with performic acid to the very stable cysteic acid before carrying out protein hydrolysis.
 However, this oxidation reaction interferes with some of the other amino acids, so a separate analysis is required for cysteine.
-Read more about analysis of cysteine and cystine.
+Read more about the analysis of cysteine and cystine.

 Tryptophan is an essential amino acid.
-Unstable during acid hydrolysis due to the indole functional group on the side chain, tryptophan can however be recovered reliably under alkaline conditions using barium hydroxide.
-It is therefore possible to quantify tryptophan accurately, but this requires separate analysis.
-Read more about analysis of tryptophan.
+Unstable during acid hydrolysis due to the indole functional group on the side chain, tryptophane can however be recovered reliably under alkaline conditions using barium hydroxide.
+It is, therefore, possible to quantify tryptophane accurately, but this requires separate analysis.
+Read more about the analysis of tryptophan.